BYLAWS OF THE NAPLES LIBRARY

 - Establish pay scales and personnel policies.

 - Provide a proper physical plant in which the library can fulfill its mission most effectively.

 - Study and support legislation which will benefit the Library.

 - Encourage public support for the library.

-The Board of Trustees consists of seven members, elected by the residents of the Naples School District.
+The Board of Trustees shall consist of no less than five nor more than twenty-five members, elected by the residents of the Naples School District.
 Any legal resident of the district, aged 18 or older, is eligible to hold the office of trustee.
 The term of office for trustees shall be for a period of one to three years-to run from July 1-June 30, the library’s fiscal year.

 In the event of a trustee’s resignation, dismissal, death, or inability to serve, a successor shall be selected by a vote of the board.
 The newly appointed trustee will serve until the next library election at which time the position will be up for election for the remainder of the term of office of the vacant position.
 If an election is held to fill a seat for a full three-year term in addition to a seat for an unexpired term of less than three years, the candidate with the greater number of votes will fill the full term seat.
 The candidate with the fewer votes will receive the shorter term seat.